binkley/spikes/kotlin-blockchain/README.md

 * This example does not support varying the difficulty (proof of work)
 per-block: it is a property of the chain, not block construction.

+## Questions

+* What should happen after dropping a hash function when someone adds a block using that dropped function?
+* Current code assumes the genesis has ("0") when there is no previous hash, and not just for the genesis block.
+Is this best?
+* Are "holes" permitted?
+For example, the chain sees new hash function "SuperHash" appear, then another block comes without "SuperHash" (say the 2nd caller hasn't started using "SuperHash" yet).
+This would presently reset previous with the genesis hash.
+How to deal with this?

 ## See also

 See [Awesome Blockchains](https://github.com/openblockchains/awesome-blockchains)